apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 Lucene result set size, including nodes that are not accessible.

 By default, Oak does not do this; it either returns the correct result size, or -1.
-Oak 1.2.x and newer supports a compatibility flag so that it works in the same way as Jackrabbit 2.x, by returning an estimate (see OAK-2926).
+Oak 1.2.x and newer supports a compatibility flag so that it works in a similar way as Jackrabbit 2.x, by returning an estimate (see OAK-2926).
-The estimate will be larger or equal the actual result size, as it includes unindexed properties and nodes that are not accessible.
+Specially, only query restrictions that are part of the used index are considered when calculating the size.
+Additionally, ACLs are not applied to the results, so nodes which are not visible to the current session will still be included in the count returned.
+As such,  the count returned can be higher than the actual number of results and the accurate count can only be determined by iterating through the results.

 This only works with the Lucene `compatVersion=2` right now, so even if enabled, getSize may still return -1 if the index used does not support the feature.